Andrew McCutchen Player Props: Pirates vs. Cubs

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .381 this season while batting .265 with 38 walks and 31 runs scored.
+- McCutchen has 52 hits this season and a team-best OBP of .381.

-- Among qualifying hitters in MLB action, his batting average ranks 58th, his on-base percentage ranks 15th, and he is 86th in the league in slugging.
+- Among the qualified batters in MLB play, his batting average ranks 59th, his on-base percentage ranks 16th, and he is 89th in the league in slugging.

-- In 28.1% of his games this year, McCutchen has driven in at least one run.
-In six of those games (10.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in one contest.
+- In 16 games this season (28.1%), McCutchen has picked up an RBI, and in six of those games (10.5%) he had two or more.
+He has also driven home three or more of his team's runs in one contest.

-- He has scored in 42.1% of his games this season, with two or more runs scored in 12.3%.
+- In 24 of 57 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.